+JSON object where the keys are compiler names and the values are version constraints.
 Currently, the supported compiler names are pakes and kics2.
 If this field is missing or contains an empty JSON object, the package is assumed to be compatible to all compilers in all versions.

+The compiler compatibility of a package is also relevant when some version of a package should be examined or installed (with CPM commands info, checkout, install, installbin).
+If a newest package should be installed, i.e., no specific version number is provided, then only the newest version which is compatible to the current Curry compiler (see also Section 5 for configuration option curry_bin) is considered.
+Similarly, the current package is executed (CPM commands curry and test) only if the current Curry compiler is compatible to this package.

-- source A JSON object specifying where the version of the package described in the specification can be obtained.
-See Section 4.2 for details. - sourceDirs A list of directories inside this package where the source code is located.
+source A JSON object specifying where the version of the package described in the specification can be obtained.
+See Section 4.2 for details.

+sourceDirs A list of directories inside this package where the source code is located.
 When the package is compiled, these directories are put at the front of the Curry load path.
-If this field is not specified, src is used as the single source directory. - exportedModules A list of modules intended for use by consumers of the package.
+If this field is not specified, src is used as the single source directory.

+exportedModules A list of modules intended for use by consumers of the package.
 These are the modules compared by the cpm diff command (and tested by the cpm test command if a list of test modules is not provided).
-Note that modules not in this list are still accessible to consumers of the package. - configModule A module name into which some information about the package configuration (location of the package directory, name of the executable, see below) is written when the package is installed.
+Note that modules not in this list are still accessible to consumers of the package.

+configModule A module name into which some information about the package configuration (location of the package directory, name of the executable, see below) is written when the package is installed.
 This could be useful if the package needs some data files stored in this package during run time.
 For instance, a possible specification could be as follows: